cyrusimap/cyrus-imapd/docsrc/feedback-bugs.rst

 Reporting Bugs
 ==============

-Bug reports can be logged in our `Bugzilla issue tracker <http://bugzilla.cyrusimap.org/>`__.
-Please bear in mind registration is required.
+Bug reports can be sent to us through our :ref:`mailing list <feedback-mailing-lists>` or logged in our `GitHub issue tracker <https://github.com/cyrusimap/cyrus-imapd/issues/>`__.
+Bear in mind registration is required.
-When reporting a bug, please prepare to provide the following information;
+When reporting a bug, please provide the following information;

 * Your platform, and if applicable, your distribution and the distribution version.
 * The exact version of Cyrus IMAP or SASL you are using.